pdineshkumar55/Java-wrapper/README.md

 2. you will find a zip file called "rsws-xxxxxxx-jarset.zip" under target directory

-3. unzip it, goto the "bin" directory, and run startup.sh.
+3. unzip it, goto the "bin" directory, and run

+		startup.sh port-for-wrapper-server socket-io.server-url

    Please check the console.

 ## Troubleshooting